 - Newly introduced schemes

-Candidates appearing for this stage are all required to score minimum 20 marks out of 50 to be considered eligible for finding their names in the final merit list.
+Candidates appearing for this stage are all required to score a minimum of 20 marks out of 50 to be considered eligible for finding their names in the final merit list.
 After the commencement of the Tier 2 exam, the ministry will release a cut off score which would be the same for all categories based on which candidates will be called on for the Interview round.

 The MHA will then hold the interview cum personality test for all the selected candidates.
 The ministry will not release any cut off score after Tier 3.

 Based on the marks scored by the candidates in Tier 1 and Tier 3, the MHA will formulate the final merit list which will consist of the names of all the finally selected candidates.
-All such candidates will then have to undergo the character test and the document verification followed by medical fitness test and some other tests.
+All such candidates will then have to undergo the character test and the document verification followed by a medical fitness test and some other tests.
 After all these tests are duly completed, the selected candidates will be recommended for appointment.

 Selection In Case Of A Tie Between Candidates

 In case there is a tie between candidates, the following resolutions have opted.

 - Firstly the total marks obtained by candidates in Tier 1 and Tier 3 is checked